Pokhara Theatre

 Pokhara Theatre is a community-based theatre organization founded in 2016 in Pokhara, Nepal.
 It is known for producing original plays, adaptations of classical works, and organizing theatre festivals.

 History

 Theatre activities began in 2016 when a group of local artists came together.
 The regular staging of play began here in 2018.

-Over the years, the group became recognized as a leading cultural institution in the region having only modern black box theratre called Gandharba Theatre in the town.
+Over the years, the group became recognized as a leading cultural institution in the region having the only modern black box theatre called Gandharba Theatre in the town.